-Learn how to take those sweet bell peppers and make them last even longer for your pantry – and make a mock paprika powder for your spice cabinet!
+Learn how to dehydrate sweet bell peppers and make them last even longer for your pantry – and make a mock paprika powder for your spice cabinet!

 Are you tired of running out to buy one bell pepper for a soup, stew or casserole, and always buy a second or third because you might need it later, only to let them go bad because you didn’t need it after all?
 Or you just hate having to pay $2+ apiece for them and wish you knew how to preserve them when they are $.75 each during the season?

 Dehydrating bell peppers is so easy to do, and can give you peppers for cooking all through the year without paying high prices for them out of season.

 And at the end of the post, I’ll show you how you can dehydrate bell peppers and then make them into a ‘mock Paprika’!!

 I also use dried bell peppers are part of my holy trinity blend!

 ► QUICK REFERENCE: Dehydrate at 125F/51 C for 6-10 hours